Alnoba Lewis Family Foundation

 The idea is timeless and simple.
 If you provide a place for folks to get good food, families to gather, and kids to play and learn — you build a stronger community.
 The Farm is home to a small tribe of Nigerian goats, a couple of plump pigs, and a wee flock of chickens who nest in their Cluckingham Palace.
 A veritable playground spreads across the property and the recently opened Kids Farm and Kinder Garden provide choice spots for kids to literally get dirty, as well as learn about the outdoors.

-The Farm gives 100% of its profit and 5% of every sale to support the town’s Sawyer Park.
+The Farm gives 100% of its profit to support the town’s Sawyer Park.
 To date the Farm at Eastman Corner has donated more than $250,000 to Sawyer Park.

 When you want to give back to your hometown, nostalgia and gratitude often play a big role.
-Kensington was where Alan spent his boyhood summers, which stood in sharp contrast to the rest of his rather unsettled young life in Boston’s tough neighborhoods.
+Kensington was where Alan spent his boyhood summers and the idyllic rural New Hampshire town stood in sharp contrast to the rest of his rather unsettled young life in Boston’s tough neighborhoods.

-Knowing that kids were playing in unsafe areas, such as (salt house?), he wanted to give the town an old-fashioned park — a fun, clean and safe place for families to play, gather and celebrate.
-Alan wanted lit ballfields for the Little League teams; a band stand for outdoor concerts, a pavilion for picnics, and lots of trails and play areas to explore.
-In 2008, our family gifted such a place, named Sawyer Park, in honor of Alan’s maternal ancestors, to the town.
+Knowing that kids in the area were playing in unsafe spaces, he wanted to give the town an old-fashioned park – a fun, clean and safe place for families to play, gather and celebrate.
+Alan wanted lit ballfields for the Little League teams, a band stand for outdoor concerts, a pavilion for picnics, and lots of trails and play areas to explore.
+In 2008, our family gifted such a place, named Sawyer Park in honor of Alan’s maternal ancestors, to the town.

-The 35 acre organically managed recreation area is the only one of its kind here on the Seacoast and during the season is visited by more than 1,000 families from 15 neighboring communities.
-And every July, the town gathers to watch the fireworks light the night sky.
+The 35 acre organically-managed recreation area is the only one of its kind here on the Seacoast and during the season is visited by more than 1,000 families from 15 neighboring communities.
+Kids play baseball, throw birthday parties, shoot hoops and make new friends on the slides and see-saws.
+Every July, the whole town gathers together to watch fireworks light the night sky.